jim-easterbrook/Photini/src/doc/other/installation.rst

 There are three ways to install Photini.
 On Windows you can use an all-in-one installer.
-On some Linux distributions you might be able to use your package manager.
+On some Linux distributions you might be able to use your package manager to install everything, or you may be able to use the package manager to install Photini's dependencies and pip_ to install Photini.
 On other platforms you need to install several dependencies before installing Photini.

 All-in-one installer (Windows)